dvdvcr/secure-container-builds/README.md

-# build containers as root in a container without root, without exposing host's docker socket.
+# build containers as root in a container without root, without exposing host's docker socket, etc.

 #### Run buildah in chroot mode inside rootless container with a region of shared storage to take advantage of caching.
 You can also do user namespace separation via --uidmap

-#### with fuse-overlayfs and buildah's chroot mode we can forgo the kernel overlay mounts that require SYS_ADMIN.
+#### with fuse-overlayfs and buildah's chroot mode inside the container we can forgo the kernel overlay mounts that require SYS_ADMIN.
 Otherwise you'd need --priviliged, etc. for creating tmpfs (if using vfs) and to writing to /sys/fs/cgroup.

     podman run --device /dev/fuse -v ./build:/build:z -v ./shared:/var/lib/shared/:Z -v ./targetdir:/var/lib/containers:Z quay.io/buildah/stable buildah -t my-image bud /build/